 - Licensed Professional Counselor

-As an alternative to the Verification of Disability form, a person may prove they are disabled by documenting that they receive SSI and SSDI income from the Social Security Administration.
+A person can also prove they are disabled by documenting that they receive SSI or SSDI income from the Social Security Administration.

 Who Is Homeless?

 "Homeless.
 (1) An individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning:

 (i) An individual or family with a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus or train station, airport, or camping ground;"

 - Persons living in substandard housing are not usually considered homeless.
 To be considered homeless while living in substandard housing, the substandard structure would have to be uninhabitable by humans for including, but not limited to, any of the following reasons: condemned by local government, lacking the ability to have water and power, and/or open to the elements.